Literature Reviews

 Evaluate and Organize Your Sources

-Evaluate your sources for relevance to your topic.
-Make sure you have included any major works by looking at impact factors such as the number of times an article has been cited in subsequently published articles. Â
+Evaluate your sources to make sure they are relevant to your topic and appropriate for your research.
+Look at impact factors such as the number of times an article has been cited in subsequently published articles and make sure you include any major influential works.

 Analyze and Synthesize